froido/openhab-addons/bundles/org.openhab.binding.homematic/README.md

 | openHAB | 0%   | 100%   |
 | CCU     | 100% | 0%     |

+**No Pong received!**

+When running openHAB in a Docker container the `callbackHost` option for the gateway has to be set.
+Otherwise a bidirectional communication with the gateway will not be established.

 ### Debugging and Tracing

 If you want to see what's going on in the binding, switch the log level to DEBUG in the Karaf console